-The nonprofit Accreditation Association for Ambulatory Health Care (AAAHC) currently accredits over 6000 organizations in a wide variety of ambulatory health care settings, including ambulatory and office based outpatient surgery centers, community health centers, endoscopy centers, lithotripsy centers, some managed health plans, medical group practices, retail clinics, urgent care centers, specialty services, and workplace clinics.
-(See also Joint Commission site for hospital-owned ambulatory surgery center accreditation.)
+Find an accredited ambulatory health care facility or surgery center.
+AAAHC, the Accreditation Association for Ambulatory Health Care is a nonprofit that currently accredits over 6,100 organizations in a wide variety of ambulatory health care settings, including ambulatory and office based outpatient surgery centers, community health centers, endoscopy centers, lithotripsy centers, some managed health plans, medical group practices, retail clinics, urgent care centers, specialty services, and workplace clinics.
+(See also Joint Commission website for hospital-owned ambulatory surgery center accreditation.)

-Find out about ART clinics (Assisted Reproductive Technology) in the US and Puerto Rico, in this 588-page report by the CDC in conjunction with Reproductive Medicine societies.
+Find Fertility Clinic Success rates in ART clinics (Assisted Reproductive Technology) in the US and Puerto Rico.
+This 585-page report is by the CDC in conjunction with Reproductive Medicine societies.
 Shows success rates by age of woman, and both fresh and frozen embryo transfers (nondonor and donor eggs).
-One-page summaries for each of 463 fertility clinics reporting 2016 data.
-Nationally, for women under age 35, 45.7% of fresh embryo transfers from fresh nondonor eggs resulted in live births, with 49.4% of frozen embryos from nondonor eggs resulting in live births.
-Success rates decline with age of woman.
-With the less common donor eggs, about 56% of frozen embryo transfers resulted in pregnancies, with nearly 45% of transfers resulting in live births.
+One-page summaries for each of 448 fertility clinics reporting 2017 data.
+Approximately 1.7% of all infants born in the United States every year are conceived using ART.
+Nationally, for women under age 35, 48.5% of transfers using their own eggs resulted in live births.
+Success rates declined with age of woman.
+Success rates for ART transfers using frozen embryos from a donor resulted in live births 46.5% of the time (women of all ages combined).
 In evaluating fertility clinics, consumers can see how large or small the reproductive program is in any state.
-Pub.
-Oct.
-2018
+Published Oct.
+2019.

 Find an accredited Sleep Center that is also a member of the American Academy of Sleep Medicine (AASM).
 SleepEducation.org

-Physicians (MDs and DOs) and PhDs who are certified by the American Board of Sleep Medicine (ABSM) have passed the exam, and displayed a comprehensive understanding of the diagnosis and treatment of sleep disorders.
+Find a sleep medicine specialist.
+These are physicians (MDs and DOs) and PhDs who are certified by the American Board of Sleep Medicine (ABSM) have passed the exam, and displayed a comprehensive understanding of the diagnosis and treatment of sleep disorders.
 This site lists diplomates by name, but no search function by city